miczho/self-notes/topics/cs479-notes.md

 #### Prof. Joseph Versoza, Spring 2021

-*PRETTY MUCH EVERYTHING IS DONE IN PYTHON*
+*PRETTY MUCH EVERYTHING IS DONE IN PYTHON/SQL*

 # Table of Contents